Man suffered for four months with STI that should have been diagnosed within days

 Fast forward several months and Mr A returned to the clinic with haemorrhoids, a sore throat, rashes on his palms and the soles of his feet and sores on his genitals - all symptoms of syphilis.

-He was screened again and given a provisional diagnosis and told to refrain from sexual activity until the results came in a few days l
+He was screened again and given a provisional diagnosis and told to refrain from sexual activity until the results came in a few days later.

 Four days later the clinic had the results but didn't tell Mr A until a week later when he rang to find out about the outstanding result.

-The Deputy Health and Disability Commissioner said in her findings that throughout Mr A's sexual health journey he engaged with six different healthcare providers and, along the way, each provider let him down.
+The deputy Health and Disability Commissioner said in her findings that throughout Mr A's sexual health journey he engaged with six different healthcare providers and, along the way, each provider let him down.

 "While the individual omissions or errors in this case by each provider may seem small in isolation, they had the cumulative effect of delaying Mr A's syphilis diagnosis and treatment."